DarkKyoka/Kyokei-Explorer/README.md

 ![image alt](https://github.com/DarkKyoka/Kyokei-Explorer/blob/main/right%20click%20menu.png?raw=true)
 ![image alt](https://github.com/DarkKyoka/Kyokei-Explorer/blob/main/adress%20bar.png?raw=true)

+of course its not the final design its just the blueprint but the UI will orbit around this concept

 In the Far future after the app is developed and launched im gonna try to make it Cross-platform to windows as well.